Srikanth (actor, born 1979): Personal life

 Srikanth was born to a Telugu-father (from Chittoor) and Tamil-mother (from Kumbakonam) in Chennai.
 His family hailed from Tirupati and he was raised in Hyderabad.
 His father worked in State Bank of India.
 Srikanth had an elder brother who died due to dengue after he returned from United States.
-Srikanth uses the name Sriram in Telugu films to avoid ambiguity with his contemporary Srikanth.
+Srikanth uses the name Sriram in Telugu films to avoid confusion with his contemporary Srikanth.

-He married Vandana on 7 September 2008, who had completed her MBA in Australia.
+He married Vandana secretly and lived together for three months.
+They both later went to court after allegations against Vandana.
+The court ruled in favor of Vandana.
+He remarried Vandana on 7 September 2008, who had completed her MBA in Australia.
 The couple has two children.

+On 23 June 2025, Srikanth was arrested for buying cocaine and abusing the substance.
+He was later arrested by Tamil Nadu Police and put into police custody.